RFP/Contract Services and Information

 - TANF Policy 15 Forty Eight Week Completers within Keep A Job Providers

-- TANF Policy 16 Eligibility for Referral from Employment Connections to Keep A Job
+- TANF Policy 16 Eligibility for Referral from Employment Connections to Keep a Job

 - TANF Policy 17 Entering the 5th Consecutive Week of Job Search Job Readiness (JSJR) in DCIS II E&T Reporting System and DOL Internet Site

-- TANF Policy 18 Procedure for Processing Payment to Employment Connections and Keep A Job Providers
+- TANF Policy 18 Procedure for Processing Payment to Employment Connections and Keep a Job Providers

 - TANF Policy 19 Two Parent Families